-Try out our salary packaging calculator to find out how much you could save and how much more spending money you could access each pay.
+Try out our salary packaging calculator to discover how much you could save and how salary sacrificing might impact your pay.

 Before entering a salary package arrangement, make sure you’re aware of the tax implications and rules that apply.
 We recommend that you obtain independent financial and tax advice prior to entering into a salary packaging arrangement.
-Take a look at Maxxia’s salary packaging FAQs here for more information.
+Take a look at Maxxia’s salary packaging FAQs here for general information.

 This website contains general information and doesn't take your personal circumstances into account.
 Seek professional independent advice before making a decision.